WestleyArgentum/destringers-field-guide/field-guide/chapters/destringing.md

 - What are the circumstances when you would separate a pigeon from their flock?
 - How to deal with necrotic flesh?
 - If a digit seems to be completely detached (bone broken or disconnected), and is getting little to no blood-flow, would you:
-    - a) leave the toe and hope for the best
+    - a) leave the toe, let them go, and hope for the best
-    - b) separate the pigeon from the flock, take them to a medical facility, and have the toe amputated?
+    - b) separate the pigeon from the flock, take them to a medical facility, and have the toe amputated
 - Are there situations where destringing without severing a non working digit could be dangerous?